apache/trafficserver-ingress-controller/charts/README.md

 # Helm support
 This is the ats-ingress chart repository for Helm V3.
-It contains Helm chart for ats-ingress, which contains the following -
-- Apache Traffic Server + Ingress Controller
-- fluentd v1.6
-- trafficserver_exporter v0.3.3

-## To build new version of the helm chart
+## To build and push new version of the helm chart
 1. git clone the project
 2. `$ cd trafficserver-ingress-controller/charts`
 3. Update version in ats-ingress/Chart.yaml